DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-06 Environmental Art Meeting.md

 ### New Hero Prop: Large Sundial On the floor
 Instead of numbers on the sundial, use abstract magical symbols fr

+# Note: Break up the wall textures for the love of god
+- Decals
+- Use differnt

+- Moss protruding from the walls
+- Grass protruding from the floors
+- Vines

+- Put chains down to give the walls like a little bit of extra texture
+	- Like a little pulley system that does nothing